Allan Dwan: Career

+Dwan started his directing career by accident in 1911, when he was sent by his employers to California, in order to locate a company that had vanished.
+Dwan managed to track the company down, and learned that they were waiting for a film director (who was an alcoholic) to return from a binge and allow them to resume their work.
+Dwan wired back to his employers in Chicago, informing them of the situation, and suggested that they disband the company.
+They wired back, instructing Dwan to direct the stalled film.
+When Dwan informed the company of the situation, and that their jobs were on the line, they responded: "You're the best damn director we ever saw".

 Dwan operated Flying A Studios in La Mesa, California, from August 1911 to July 1912.
 Flying A was one of the first motion pictures studios in California history.
 On August 12, 2011, a plaque was unveiled on the Wolff building at Third Avenue and La Mesa Boulevard commemorating Dwan and the Flying A Studios origins in La Mesa, California.

 After making a series of westerns and comedies, Dwan directed fellow Canadian-American Mary Pickford in several very successful movies as well as her husband, Douglas Fairbanks, notably in the acclaimed 1922 Robin Hood.
+Around that time, he also directed Carole Lombard in A Perfect Crime, her film debut.
 Dwan directed Gloria Swanson in eight feature films, and one short film made in the short-lived sound-on-film process Phonofilm.
 This short, also featuring Thomas Meighan and Henri de la Falaise, was produced as a joke, for the April 26, 1925 "Lambs' Gambol" for The Lambs, with the film showing Swanson crashing the all-male club.

 Following the introduction of the talkies, Dwan directed child-star Shirley Temple in Heidi (1937) and Rebecca of Sunnybrook Farm (1938).

 Dwan helped launch the career of two other successful Hollywood directors, Victor Fleming, who went on to direct The Wizard of Oz and Gone With the Wind, and Marshall Neilan, who became an actor, director, writer and producer.
 Over a long career spanning almost 50 years, Dwan directed 125 motion pictures, some of which were highly acclaimed, such as the 1949 box office hit, Sands of Iwo Jima.
 He directed his last movie in 1961.